Soggy summer no threat to London Olympic spirit

 At Greenwich Park, Britain's oldest royal park that also forms part of a world heritage site, specialist consultants have been drafted in to make sure the venue is up to the challenge of hosting the equestrian events.

-"We've been working on the wet areas in the park for the past two and a bit years now," said Lee Penrose, project manager at the Sports Turf Research Institute (STRI).
+"We've been working on the wet areas in the park for the past two and a bit years now," said Lee Penrose, project manager at the Sports Turf Research Institute STRI.L.

 Their work has focused on the 5.7 kilometre cross-country course that is seen as the most exposed of the equestrian events to bad weather conditions.

-STRI said over one hundred million half-centimeter "thin but really, really deep" holes had been bored into the course every three weeks to ensure there was no standing water on the turf.
+STRI said over one hundred million half-centimetre "thin but really, really deep" holes had been bored into the course every three weeks to ensure there was no standing water on the turf.

 In addition, up to 40 staff armed with mechanical water-removing devices and last-resort hand pumps will be on site for the July 30 event - just in case.